 It’s summer!
 I really enjoy outdoor activities, trips out of Seoul, and extreme activities.
 I’ve already explored three caves, rode three bike rails, taken a scenic cable car, river rafted, climbed a few mountains, paraglided and more in Korea’s countryside.
 On my most recent one day trip, I only had only one activity in mind!
-I wanted cross bungee jumping off my bucket list!
-It was a somewhat spontaneous trip.
+I wanted to cross bungee jumping off my bucket list!
+Join me on my bungee jumping adventure in Gapeyeong!

 After doing some research, I found the place where I could do both – Gapyeong!
 Gapyeong is only a 40 minute ITX ride away from Cheongryangri Station.
 The ticket was only 4,800 won one way, so the roundtrip was under 10,000won!
 Gapyeong is a famous destination for university students or just any group of friends taking a trip out of Seoul to enjoy a variety of outdoor activities during the summer.
 The area offers quad rides, a rail bike, bungee jumping, ziplining, and various water activities.